openwisp/openwisp-docs/tutorials/hotspot.rst

 - Select the "Captive Portal Demo" template.
 - Hit "Save".

-Make sure the *OpenVPN management tunnel* is working or otherwise the captive portal software will not be able to talk to the demo `FreeRADIUS <https://freeradius.org/>`_ server instance.
+Then, make sure the *OpenVPN management tunnel* is working otherwise the captive portal software will not be able to talk to the demo `FreeRADIUS <https://freeradius.org/>`_ server instance.